ErraticPattern/obsidian-ideas/1 - Rough Notes/Knowledge Database/Windows' Tips.md

 - Move the windows with the arrows on keyboard
 ## Battery Information
 Run `powercfg /batteryreport` in command line.
 Open the `html` file in any browser.
+# Space bar deletes characters to the right
+Hit the `insert` key.